-When a child reaches the age of majority (usually eighteen)or graduates high school, that normally is a basis for stopping child support for that child, unless the parent is obliged to help pay for that child’s college education.
+When a child reaches the age of majority (usually eighteen)or graduates high school, that normally is a basis for stopping child support for that child unless the parent is obliged to help pay for that child’s college education.

-If support is set at a certain amount per child (for example, “child support shall be $200 per month for each of the three children”), then the obligor may reduce payments by $200 as each of the three children reach the age of majority.
+If support is set at a certain amount per child (for example, “child support shall be $200 per month for each of the three children”), then the obligor may reduce payments by $200 as each of the three children reaches the age of majority.
 Under this example, child support would be $600 per month when all three children were under eighteen; $400 per month when the oldest child reached eighteen; $200 per month when the middle child reached eighteen; and no support when all three were over eighteen.

 If, on the other hand, child support for three children was set as a lump sum for all children (for example, “child support for the three children shall be $600 per month”), then the obligor must keep paying $600 per month until the youngest of the three children reaches eighteen, unless the obligor goes to court and obtains a reduction in child support.

 When the oldest child reaches the age of majority, that can be a basis for a court to reduce support, but it is not an automatic basis for doing so.
 The court will look at a variety of factors, including the parents’ current income and the needs of the remaining children.
 If the parents’ income has remained the same and the needs of the remaining two minor children are the same, the obligor can expect that the amount of support for the remaining two children will decrease.
 The amount of reduction will not necessarily be by one-third, however.
 Applying Illinois’s child would be reduced from 32 percent of his or her net income to 25 percent of net income.